-On May 15, 2020, the Foundation for a Smoke-Free World (FSFW) posted its 2019 financial reports on this site.
-Following a successful and impactful year, the reports reflect our commitment to research and initiatives that expedite the end of toxic tobacco products.
+On May 17, 2021, the Foundation for a Smoke-Free World posted its 2020 financial reports on this site.
+The reports reflect our commitment to research and initiatives that expedite the end of toxic tobacco products.
 Key insights include:

 In the past year, we awarded grants to a number of world-renowned researchers who are spearheading innovative smoking cessation and harm reduction projects.
 Many have also published research reports and contributed to peer-reviewed articles.
-Reports and articles by FSFW and its partners can be accessed here.
+Reports and articles by the Foundation and its partners can be accessed here.
+Our grants facilitated research in several critical areas, including the identification of biomarkers of tobacco use, investigation of health outcomes, usage patterns, and behavioral changes associated with reduced risk products use among consumers and vulnerable populations, and study of risk perceptions and consumer demand for harm reduction products.

 Through these and other initiatives, the Foundation is working hard toward its core mission of ending smoking in this generation.

-Within our funding principles, the Pledge Agreement with Philip Morris International (PMI) states that, beginning in 2020, the Foundation will make the following documents publicly available by May 31: audited financial statements, Form 990-PF for the prior year, and an operations update.
-These documents are now posted on this site.
+Our Pledge Agreement with Philip Morris Global Services states that the Foundation will make the following documents publicly available by May 31: audited financial statements, Form 990-PF for the prior year, and an operations update.
+These documents are posted on this site.